After the GST, the pricing of the Maruti Suzuki Baleno starts from Rs 5.26 lakh to Rs 8.42 lakh (ex-showroom, Pan India).

 |Transmission||5-speed Manual & CVT|

-On the fuel efficiency front, the Baleno beats all its rivals.
+When it comes to fuel efficiency, the Baleno beats all its rivals.
 The hatchback is also among the highest mileage-giving cars in the country.
-The petrol version of the car gives 21.4kmpl (ARAI-certified), while the diesel version returns a claimed mileage of 27.39kmpl.
+Maruti claims that the petrol version of the car returns an impressive mileage of 21.4kmpl (ARAI-certified), and the diesel version delivers 27.39kmpl.
 Photo Gallery – Upcoming Maruti Suzuki Cars in India

-Maruti Suzuki offers seven colour options with its premium hatchback – Fire Red, Premium Urban Blue, Premium Silver, Autumn Orange, Ray Blue, Pearl Arctic white and Granite Grey.
+Maruti’s premium hatchback comes in a choice of seven paint jobs – Fire Red, Premium Urban Blue, Premium Silver, Autumn Orange, Ray Blue, Pearl Arctic white and Granite Grey.

 Sigma: Gear shift indicator, front power windows, tilt steering, central locking, dual front airbags, anti-lock braking system (ABS) and electronic brake-force distribution (EBD)